vishal230400/eRUPT_Tasks/task2/README.md

 ```
 - Initialized Schema, and loaded edges and vertices from csv files provided.
 - There were 3748 vertex and 57645 edges when I used CSVReader to load.
-- I understand for persistent usage I have to commit at the end before closing the graph.
+- I understood for persistent usage I have to commit at the end before closing the graph.
 - Here are the below results:
     ```
     Output: